Hon. James P. Moore, Jr.

 Founder and CEO

-James P. Moore, Jr. is the founder and CEO of the newly launched Washington Institute for Business, Government, and Society.
+James P. Moore, Jr. is the founder and CEO of the Washington Institute for Business, Government, and Society, launched on April 11, 2019.
 Based in Washington, D.C., the Institute is dedicated to addressing challenging issues facing the intersection of business, government, and society, particularly in the area of high technology and innovation.
 Furthermore, it is committed to the education of future leaders through scholarships and other opportunities, underscoring its trademarked slogan ‘Shaping the world together”.

 Moore was invited to join of the prestigious Wall Street Journal CEO Council, a gathering of more than two hundred and thirty distinguished leaders in global business and society, among which only a handful are nonprofit chief executives.

 Prior to launching the Institute, he served as Managing Director of the Business and Public Policy Initiative at Georgetown University, McDonough School of Business and taught courses in international trade, ethics, management and leadership.
 He received the school’s highest award for distinguished teaching and was also inducted into its honor society.